patrick-kidger/typst_pyimage/README.md

    The resulting images are saved in the `.typst_pyimage` folder.

+   For more information on the available arguments, run `python -m typst_pyimage -h`.

 ## Notes

 It's common to have an initial block of code that is in common to all `#pyimage("...")` and `#pycontent("...")` calls (such as import statements, defining helpers etc).
 These can be placed in a `#pyinit("...")` directive.